rei/osbridge/content/slides.md

     - Front End Software Developer for REI.com
     - Among ~40 software developers, SDETs, and manual testers
     - --
-    - DevOps, platform: "Front-End of the Back End"
+    - Platform / DevOps: "Front-End of the Back End"
     - Unique FED: Dislike display layer, love accessibility/ubiquity + being close to the user
     - --
-    - Build system: dependency management, modularity, unit testing
+    - Build system
-    - Thing that have existed in most programming languages since the 60s
+    - "Help the FEDS have things that have existed in most programming languages since the 60s"
+    - Dependency management, modularity, unit testing, none of which
-    - "Front-end languages almost like a real programming language!"
+    - "You could say I help front-end languages almost like a real programming language!"
     - --
     - Visualization: Code stability, coverage, performance
+    - Measure how changes affect codebase
     - --
     - "Maybe you don't need jQuery on EVERY PAGE"
+    - "Front-end is hard because front-end is easy (to do whatever)"
+    - My job to inject CS principles and engineering
     - --
     - Hiring: Interview exercise, not just code skills
     - Software engineering skills (commit const), prioritization under time constraints, etc